docker-iot/dockzen-agent/README.md

-## container-service-agent
+## dockzen-agent

-container-service-agent is designed to manage between Tizen platform and server.
+dockzen-agent is designed to manage for Tizen with Docker and provide services to a client.

 ### Developer Quick-Start

-To build the daemon , the following build system dependencies are required:
+To build the daemons, the following build system dependencies are required:

 * go 1.7.5 or above
 * gb tool due to library dependecy